 - Fifty percent of our associates are women.

-- Women lead our Real Estate, Development & Construction industry group; our Austin and Madison offices; and hold key administrative leadership roles, including chief talent officer, director of recruiting and director of risk management.
+- Women lead our Real Estate, Development & Construction industry group; our Austin and Madison offices; and hold key administrative leadership roles, including chief client officer and chief diversity, inclusion and professional development officer.

 - Our chairman and firm are active members of the Leadership Council on Legal Diversity, an organization of corporate chief legal officers and law firm leaders who have dedicated themselves to creating a truly diverse profession.